sachaker/rideking/README.md

 Part of the [Pioneer Hackathon](https://pioneer.app/hackathon)
 ---
 >Disclaimer: previous concept work and seperate analyses were conducted about a year ago.
-Of course, none of the past analyses, data sources, code, or even same programming languages have been used for this project
+Of course, none of the past analyses, data sources, code, or even same programming languages have been used for this project.
+I have started this project from the ground up

 ## Updates
 - Successfully predicts pricing based on user's location (100k rideshare requests generated to determine estimates)